witnet/ethrpc-gateway/README.md

 - ⚙️ Use preconfigured endpoints or provide your own.
 - 📊 Inspect basic chain info directly from the terminal.
 - ✍️ **Sign transactions** with private keys from your local environment.
-- 🔄 Support for ecosystems where RPC providers do not fully implement the standard Ethereum JSON-RPC protocol (such as *Conflux, Reef, TEN, zkSync*).
+- 🔄 Support for ecosystems where RPC providers do not fully implement the standard Ethereum JSON-RPC protocol (such as *Conflux, Reef, TEN and zkSync*).

 This makes the gateway a flexible and pretty convenient tool, even for non-standard Ethereum-compatible chains and environments.